Get Support

 All TalentAid applications for each upcoming academic year will be considered the preceding July and you will be notified of the outcome of your application in August.

-For those seeking support for the 2024/25 academic year: applications will open in January 2024.
+For those seeking support for the 2026/27 academic year: Applications will open in January 2026.
+Any applications received before January 2026 will not be considered.

 Further information